-404 errors happen when someone requests a page or file that doesn’t exist – actually, it’s more accurate to say the web server can’t find the file.
+404 errors happen when someone requests a page or file that doesn’t exist.
+Actually, it’s more accurate to say the webserver can’t find the file.

-404s happen when:
+404 errors can happen when:

 - Someone types the wrong address